mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Use a style guide to enforce consistency

 Do you want the content on your site to be formal and serious?
 Or do you want it to be irreverent and a little bit silly.
 Your writers won't know what type of writing you want unless you tell them.
-Just as importantly, you need content on your site to maintain consistency, even if it includes content from multiple writers.
+Your site must also maintain consistency, even if it includes content from multiple writers.
 Otherwise, you end up with one article on your site that's sterile and highly scientific, while another is filled with slang and animated gifs.

 Your style guide tells your writers what kind of writing you want and what conventions to follow.
 Here's the style guide for Is It Keto: